 Out of Bounds

-It is important for the Committee to mark the boundaries properly and to maintain the markings so that a player who hits a ball near a boundary can determine if his or her ball is in bounds or out of bounds.
+It is important for the Committee to mark the boundaries properly and to maintain the markings so that a player who hits a ball near a boundary can determine if their ball is in bounds or out of bounds.

 (1)